CharaChorder/docs/docs/CharaChorder X.rst

 You can check your device’s current firmware by following the steps
 below:

 #.
-On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://charachorder.io/config/layout/>`__
+On a chromium based browser, such as Chrome, go to the CharaChorder `Device Manager <https://charachorder.io/config/layout/>`__ (Linux users see :ref:`this link<serialportaccess>` for more information about configuring serial port access.)
 #.
 Click “Connect”
 #.
 When the popup box comes up that reads “charachorder.io wants to connect to a serial port”, choose your CharaChorder device, then click the blue “connect” button